 7. Henry Farrell, 1920 - 2006

-His short stories collection and novel were also converted into a second film, which received seven Academy Award nominations.
-These two works of Farrell established his writing style of including psychological horrors with profound and fascinating events about murder, ghosts, and family secrets in his works.
-Check out our round-up of authors like Sandra Brown).
+His short story collection and novel were also converted into a second film, which received seven Academy Award nominations.
+These two works established Farrell’s writing style of including psychological horrors with profound and fascinating events about murder, ghosts, and family secrets.

 “Sometimes you thought you had a thing - but then part of it - or all of it - always got away.
 Life itself could not be possessed, really, not even a minute of it.”